5 Reasons To Bring Your Child To An ENT Specialist

 1. Snoring & OSA

 Snoring should not be dismissed as just an inconvenience.
 This can be a sign of Obstructive Sleep Apnea (OSA) – a condition that occurs because the upper airway is partially or completely obstructed for a short period of time during sleep.
 This affects the flow of air through the narrowed or blocked airway, which can be heard as snoring, snorting or gasping.
-If a child has OSA, they may stop breathing for a few seconds at a time or make choking sounds during sleep.
+If a child has OSA, they may stop breathing for a few seconds at a time or make choking sounds while sleeping.
 Most OSA or persistent snoring issues in children are due to large tonsils that block the airway.

 Persistent snoring or choking episodes can affect the child’s quality of sleep, and lead to behavioural issues like hyperactivity, excessive daytime sleepiness, and inattention.
+Thus, it is important that parents bring their children to see an ENT Specialist for snoring treatment.

 2. Chronic ear infections

 Ear infections are common conditions in children due to their immature Eustachian tubes.
-Because these tubes are shorter and more horizontally-oriented, bacteria and viruses can get into the middle ear easily and cause infections.
+As these tubes are shorter and more horizontally-oriented, bacteria and viruses can get into the middle ear easily and cause infections.
 Symptoms of middle ear infections typically include loss of hearing, ear pain, frequent ear tugging, trouble sleeping and fever of unknown origin.

 3. Frequent tonsil infections